ErbB4/dcEF-chamber/Fig2/readme.md

-This folder contains the data for Fig2.
+This folder contains the materials for Fig2, the design of the dcEF chamber.